+Extension of SELECT constructs

+Extension of SELECT RANK construct

-The SELECT RANK construct is extended to support non-assumed-rank variables as the selector.
+The SELECT RANK construct is extended to specify non-assumed-rank variables as the selector.

-C1155x The selector in a select-rank-stmt shall be the name of an assumed-rank array or a non-assumed data object.
+C1155x The selector in a select-rank-stmt shall be the name of an assumed-rank array or non-assumed data object.

 Constraint: If the selector is not assumed-rank, associate-name in the select-rank-stmt is not allowed.